Cheesy Salsa Chicken Skillet

 The idea for this easy chicken skillet dinner was inspired by a recipe I saw in the newspaper years ago.

 The original was a microwave version with just three ingredients – turkey cutlets topped with jarred salsa and shredded cheese.
-Never being a fan of microwave cooking, I used to make it in a skillet as a quick, carb-free lunch.
+Never being a fan of microwave cooking, I used to make it in a skillet as a quick lunch.

 This new, and much improved version calls for boneless chicken breasts, sweet bell pepper, garlic, scallions, cilantro and shredded Monterey Jack cheese.

-It’s still a fast, easy recipe, that’s very low in carbs, but the rich flavor of this dish bears little resemblance to that original version.
+It’s still a fast, easy recipe, but the rich flavor of this dish bears little resemblance to that original version.

 If you have a little extra time and are so inclined, try making this recipe with our Easy Homemade Salsa.
 The bright, fresh flavor is worth it.